-The Margaret River is a unique and critically important riverine ecosystem, highlighted by a remarkable aquatic biodiversity (Tim Storer 2019, pers. comm.).
-The permanent pools in the upper catchment have been identified by Murdoch University's Freshwater Fish Group and Fish Health Unit as one of the most important conservation priority areas for freshwater fishes and crayfishes in the south west region (Allen et al., 2015).
+The permanent pools in the upper catchment have been identified by Murdoch University's Freshwater Fish Group and Fish Health Unit as one of the most important conservation priority areas for freshwater fishes and crayfishes in the south west region (Allen et al, 2015).

-The river is home to five of the six native freshwater crayfish species and nine of the 15 native fish that have been identified across the south-west of Western Australia.
 Threatened species known from the upper river and catchment include Balston's pygmy perch (Nannatherina balstoni), western mud minnow (Galaxiella munda), the critically endangered hairy marron (Cherax tenuimanus) and Margaret River burrowing crayfish (Engaewa pseudoreducta).

-The Margaret River also provides habitat for other priority aquatic species including the pouched lamprey (Geotria australis), Carter's freshwater mussel (Westralunio carteri) and rakali (Hydromys chrysogaster) with recent genetic work indicating that populations in the south west may be distinct enough to separate them as a unique species, which may result in an elevation of their threatened status.
-Populations of both the western pygmy perch (Nannoperca vittata) and nightfish (Bostockia porosa) in the Margaret River may also be distinctive enough to warrant recognition as separate species that are endemic to the Margaret River (Allen et al, 2015).
+The Margaret River also provides habitat for other priority aquatic species including the pouched lamprey (Geotria australis), water rats (Hydromys chrysogaster), and Carter's freshwater mussel (Westralunio carteri).
+Recent genetic work indicates that populations of both the western pygmy perch (Nannoperca vittata) and nightfish (Bostockia porosa) in the Margaret River may be distinctive enough to warrant recognition as separate species that are endemic to the Margaret River (Allen et al, 2015).